Best practices for Box at IU

 Collaborating and sharing files

 Box is a powerful collaboration platform, and has many features to simplify sharing and working with others.
 You can share files using two distinct methods, inviting collaborators and sharing links.
-For details, see How to securely share files on Box.
+For details, see Sharing files on Box.
 The following are some additional tips for using the collaboration option.

 Accepting collaboration invites